 It is easy to lose patience with a hyper puppy that has a very short attention span.
 I lost my temper many times with my first puppy and started shouting at him.

-Anger, frustration, shouting, banging, and hitting will only inject more energy into an already intense situation.
-This will cause puppy to get even more agitated and even more hyper.
+- Anger, frustration, shouting, banging, and hitting will only inject more energy into an already intense situation.
+This will cause the puppy to get even more agitated and even more hyper.

 Do you have an inner puppy?